sethm/symon/README.md

 Symon is meant to be invoked directly from the jar file.
 To run with Java 1.5 or greater, just type:

-    $ java -jar symon-0.1-jar-with-dependencies.jar
+    $ java -jar symon-0.3-jar-with-dependencies.jar

-When Symon is running, you should be greeted by a simple graphical interface.
+When Symon is running, you should be presented with a simple graphical interface.